Sustainable energy to 1,4 million homes

 Ørsted is developing the Hornsea 2 Offshore Wind Farm, located in the English part of the North Sea 89 km east of the coast of Yorkshire.
-When completed it will be the world’s largest offshore wind farm with a capacity of 1320 MW and capable of providing sustainable energy to 1.3 million homes.
+When completed it will be the world’s largest offshore wind farm with a capacity of 1320 MW and capable of providing sustainable energy to more than 1.4 million homes.
 ISC has performed detailed design of both the Offshore Substation and Reactive Compensation Station.

 When the project is completed, the substation is expected to set a new record with a 1320 MW capacity and a weight of 8000 tons of topside installed on the six-legged jacket foundation.
 The 1320 MW Hornsea 2 Offshore Wind Farm will have a total of 165 Siemens Gamesa 8 MW wind turbines.
 The offshore platform will have equipment for high voltage transmission, distribution and other facilities such as emergency generator, batteries and panels for controlling wind turbines.